 Restrooms & Showers

-There are two restrooms in the lounge, a smaller one located near the bar area, and a much larger one in the dining hall area.
+There are two restrooms in the lounge, a smaller one located near the bar area, and a much larger one near the dining hall.

-Thankfully, this has now been rectified.
-Visitors to the new SilverKris Lounge will have access to 15 shower suites, each with its own toilet.
+Thankfully, this has now been rectified with 15 shower suites, each with its own ensuite toilet.

-The new shower rooms are every bit befitting a brand like Singapore Airlines, outfitted in a mix of white and grey marble, with luxuriously large rain shower heads.
+The new shower rooms are clad in a mix of white and grey marble, with luxuriously large rain shower heads.ย

 If there’s one thing I dislike about the shower suites, it’s that SIA has gone cheap on the toiletries.
-These generic green pump dispensers look flat out of place in the otherwise premium setting.
-I mean, at least give them a fancy label or something.
+These generic green pump dispensers look out of place in the otherwise premium setting.
+Wouldn’t this be a good opportunity for a collaboration with a local skincare brand?

-Still, this is a massive upgrade from the former SilverKris Lounge.
+All things considered, however, this is still a massiveย upgrade from the former SilverKris Lounge.ย

 Conclusion